CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab2.md

    ![Save and close](images/save-and-close.png)

 ## Task 3: Interact with Azure OpenAI ChatGPT LLM using your own data

+This task tests and customizes an Azure OpenAI ChatGPT model with your own uploaded data, adjusting instructions, parameters, and deploying it as a web app.
+It verifies the deployment in Azure App Services, troubleshooting if needed to ensure the bot runs correctly.
+Finally, it checks Azure Cosmos DB to confirm conversation history from the web app is being stored successfully.

 1. Under the **Add your data** pane, wait until your data upload is finished.